Waterproof flooring solves many problems. How much does it cost?

-To help illustrate this point, look at the schematic below for Aquatec, a LVP product you'll find at Floor Decor Design Center.
-Higher priced planks feature better padding, thicker top coats, and longer warranties than do cheaper products.
+To help illustrate this point, look at the schematic below for Aquatec, an LVP product you'll find at Floor Decor Design Center.
+Higher-priced planks feature better padding, thicker top coats, and longer warranties than do cheaper products.

 A quality mid-range LVT will have a minimum overall thickness of 4.5 millimeters and a top coat wear surface of 12 mils.

 A high-quality LVT will have an overall thickness of up to 6.5 millimeters and a top coat wear surface of 20 mils.